Baseball’s Ten Worst Performances by a Reigning MVP

 Kirk Gibson, 1989

 The legend of Gibson’s first year in Los Angeles is well known; exiled from Detroit after being disrespected by Tigers management, breathing intense fire into a lackadaisical Dodgers clubhouse, a MVP effort during the regular season and a fantastic postseason in which he thrived until his knees couldn’t take it anymore.
-And then he hit his legendary home run off Dennis Eckersley in Game One of the 1988 World Series to propel the Dodgers towards a championship.
+And then he hit his legendary home run off Dennis Eckersley in Game One of the 1988 World Series to propel the Dodgers toward a championship.

 The sight of Gibson struggling just to round the bases with his historic blast was so ingrained in the minds of many that it didn’t seem he could possibly forge a mint condition follow-up in 1989.
 They were right.
 But at first it didn’t look to affect his play; as late as June 18, Gibson was hitting .281 with seven home runs, sturdy numbers considering he had already missed a month to give his ailing knees a rest.
 But the forced sabbatical did little to rejuvenate Gibson; not only did the pain grow worse, so did his numbers, as he hit just .121 over a 26-game stretch before finally giving in to season-ending surgery on a torn hamstring.
 He finished the year hitting an atrocious .213 with nine homers in 71 games.